Kudo/flowstatd/README.md

-Kudo's flowd
+flowstatd
 ====================

 1. Introduction
 ---------------------
-flowd is a Netflow statistics service provides these features:
+flowstatd is a Netflow statistics service provides these features:
 - Very lightweight
 - Real time query, all the data queried is latest
 - Calculate each IP's flow day by day
 - Can list top flow's IP addresses
-- With given over quota flow bytes, flowd can list overflow IP addresses
+- With given over quota flow bytes, flowstatd can list overflow IP addresses
 - Socket based query protocol, you can implement frontend your own.
 - Provide white list which can hide some IP addresses' record.